Graz city trip

 Cable car

-The mountain top can be reached via steep spiral staircases, a cable car, a lift, or a hiking trail.
+The mountain top can be reached via steep spiral staircases, cable cars, lifts, or hiking trails.
 However, going down is a lot easier and faster.

 Indoor slide